reactjs/rfcs/text/0000-hoisting-api.md

 # Summary

 Introduce a new built-in API for creating hooks which will be automatically hoisted.
-This would address the desire for simplified state sharing in a more composable and flexible manner.
+This would address the desire for state sharing across components in a more composable, explicit and flexible way.